issac5693/emojitar/README.md

-# emojitar
+## emojitar
-This platform allows you to create unique emoji combinations
+Emojitar is emoji+avatar. <br>This python code when run launches a GUI that allows you to create fun unique emoji avatars.